PeterKayode/Automated-Essay-Scoring/README.md

 # Automated Essay Scoring

-This repository contains code for the Kaggle competition on automated essay scoring.
+This repository contains my code for the Kaggle competition on automated essay scoring.

 ## Introduction
 Automated essay scoring (AES) is the process of evaluating and scoring essays using computer algorithms.
 In this competition, the goal is to develop a model that can accurately predict the scores of essays based on their content.